Michael-F-Ellis/ficta/README.md

 ----
 **Continue the story that starts below.**

 **Once upon a time there were three `rabbits`  named Willy, Worgus and Wishbone.
-One bright `midsummer` morning, Willy said to Worgus, "Hey, Worgus, whats's for breakfast?"**
+One bright `midsummer` morning, Willy said to Worgus, "Hey, `Worgus`, whats's for breakfast?"**

 **Worgus scratched his head and replied, "I don't know, Willy.
 We're running low on food and we can't keep relying on Wishbone to `grow all the vegetable`s."**

 **Wishbone, who had been napping in the sun, suddenly perked up at the sound of his name.
 "What's the problem, guys?" he asked.**

-*"We're hungry and we need to find some food," explained Willy.*
+**"We're hungry and we need to find some food," explained Willy.**

 *Wishbone yawned and stretched.
 "No problem," he said.
 "I know where we can find some delicious carrots and lettuce.
 Follow me!"*